|

 for the purpose of transforming public administrations into knowledge-driven and

-dynamically adaptive learning organisations while empowering public employees to
+dynamically adaptive learning organizations while empowering public employees to

 be fully knowledgeable workers.
 The EU project partners play an important role